Analysis | Justin Amash could have a big impact on the 2020 presidential race. But how?

 As Philip Bump wrote earlier this month, exit polls show they went for Trump by 21 points in Michigan, 25 points in Pennsylvania and 37 points in Wisconsin, way more than accounting for his slim margin in each state.

-While those double-haters went for Trump in 2016, though, there is significant evidence that they favor Biden this time around.
+Although those double-haters went for Trump in 2016, there is significant evidence that they favor Biden this time around.
 A Quinnipiac poll this month showed they favored Biden by 32 points nationally — similar to his margin in December in the same poll.

-The margin was about the same in an August Fox News poll, too, with these voters favoring Biden 43 percent to 10 percent.
+The margin was about the same in a Fox News poll in August, too, with these voters favoring Biden 43 percent to 10 percent.

 These are, importantly, small sample sizes.
-That’s because the universe of voters who dislike both major-party candidates in 2020 is thus far smaller than it was in 2016, when we had two of the most unpopular nominees in modern history.
+That’s because the universe of voters who dislike both major-party candidates in 2020 is, thus far, smaller than it was in 2016, when we had two of the most unpopular nominees in modern history.
 Still, Biden’s advantage among them is well-documented and remarkably consistent across these polls.

 And what they suggest is that voters who are disillusioned with both of their top options in 2020 are primed to help Biden significantly and have very little interest in voting for Trump.
 Giving them a formidable third option — especially in a state such as Michigan — could logically mean that that costs Biden more than Trump.

+Trump seemed to welcome Amash into the race in a tweet Wednesday morning, casting him as unable to win reelection to the House as an independent.
+He also suggested he might hurt the Democrats more than Green Party candidate Jill Stein did in 2016.
+(It’s, of course, difficult to take such musings about whether other candidates should run at face value.)

 All of that said, it’s super early.
-While casual voters might have heard of Amash, they likely don’t know much about him besides his support for impeachment and his departure from the GOP.
+While casual voters might have heard of Amash, they probably don’t know much about him besides his support for impeachment and his departure from the GOP.
 If he runs a serious campaign and people come to understand his platform and his tea party roots, perhaps that would be more attractive to conservative voters who might otherwise support Trump.

 While the conventional wisdom is that Trump’s base is small but completely devoted to him, polling has suggested there is some softness to it.
 Many supporters say Trump isn’t honest and trustworthy, or say that he doesn’t make them “proud” that he’s president.